malinowski-luke/portfolio/README.md

 # Introduction

-My personal portfolio web app to showcase project and skills(node required!!!!).
+My personal portfolio web app to showcase projects and skills (node required!!!!).

 ## To Run This App </>

-1. Clone This repo
+1. Clone this repo

 2. `cd` into the project folder

-3. Create a build of the front-end
+3. Install dependencies

    ###### Copy and Paste into Terminal

+   `npm install`

+4. Create a build of the front-end

+   ###### Copy and Paste into Terminal

    `npm run build`

-4. Start the server to run app
+5. Start the server to run app

    ###### Copy and Paste into Terminal

    `node server/index.js`

    ###### If you have nodemon installed run this command

    `nodemon`

-5. Open your browser and navigate to [localhost:9000](http://localhost:9000) to view app
+6. Open your browser and navigate to [localhost:9000](http://localhost:9000) to view app